martintasker/docker-cluster/README.md

 * builds on a lightweight Alpine/Java 8 base
 * includes the Liquibase command and postgres JDBC driver, hard-copied from `./lib`
-* includes a convenience `lq.sh` to set Liquibase parameters for any offered command

 So, you use